fractalrobotics/fractalrobotics/README.md

 # Welcome to Fractal Robotics

-Our vision is to accelerate the development of mechanical solutions
+Our vision is to accelerate the development of mechanical solutions.